-- (a) the name of the person giving the report (the first person); - (b) the student's name and sex; - (c) details of the basis for the first person reasonably suspecting that the student is likely to be sexually abused by another person; - (d) any of the following information of which the first person is aware: - the student's age; - the identity of the person who has abused, or is suspected to be likely to abuse, the student; - the identity of anyone else who may have information about suspected likelihood of abuse10.
+- (a) the name of the person giving the report (the first person); - (b) the student's name and sex; - (c) details of the basis for the first person reasonably suspecting that the student is likely to be sexually abused by another person; - (d) any of the following information of which the first person is aware: - i. the student's age; - ii. the identity of the person who has abused, or is suspected to be likely to abuse, the student; - iii. the identity of anyone else who may have information about suspected likelihood of abuse9.

-Reporting Physical and Sexual Abuse 11
+Reporting Physical and Sexual Abuse10

-Under Section 13E (3) of the Child Protection Act 1999, if a teacher or early childhood education and care professional forms a 'reportable suspicion' about a child in the course of their engagement in their profession, they must make a written report.
+Under section 13E (3) of the Child Protection Act 1999, if a doctor, a registered nurse, a teacher or an early childhood education and care professional forms a 'reportable suspicion' about a child in the course of their engagement in their profession, they must make a written report.